VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-\begin{itemize}[leftmargin=*] \item {\bf App logout or equivalent} accounts for \ineffective{} exploration on 21\% (6 out of \numofcombswithissue{}) of investigated regions with identified issues.
+\begin{itemize}[leftmargin=*] \item {\bf App logout or equivalent} (abbreviated as ``LOUT'' in Table \ref{tbl:issue_type_dist}) accounts for \expNames{} on 23\% (22 out of \numofcombswithissue{}) of investigated regions with identified issues.
 Some apps essentially require login states for the majority of their functionalities to be accessible.
-However, the tools used in our experiments have no knowledge about the consequences of invoking the ``logout'' buttons in different apps before they actually try them.
-Unfortunately, after tools try out such actions (driven by their exploration strategies), the apps' login states (both on-device and on-server) have been destroyed.
-The tools then have to spend all remaining time on limited numbers of functionalities, leading to \ineffective{} exploration.
-It reveals a common weakness of existing UI testing tools---they have limited understanding of action semantics.
-According to our results on \numofcombswithissue{} regions, both Ape has 2 such regions, Monkey has 3, while WCTester has 1 such region.
+However, the tools used in our experiments have no knowledge about the consequences of clicking the ``logout'' buttons in different apps before the tools actually try clicking these buttons.
+Unfortunately, after the tools try out such actions (driven by their exploration strategies), the apps' login states (both on-device and on-server) have been destroyed.
+The tools then have to spend all remaining time on a limited number of functionalities, leading to \expNames{}.
+This case reveals a common weakness of existing UI testing tools---they have a limited understanding of action semantics.
+As can be seen from Table \ref{tbl:issue_type_dist}, Ape is more likely to be affected by this type of issues.

-\item {\bf Unresponsive UIs} are found in 18\% (5 out of \numofcombswithissue{}) of regions.
-We find that some apps stop responding to UI actions after the advertisement banner is clicked (likely due to the defects in Google AdMob SDKs).
-The app should be restarted as soon as possible to resume access to its functionalities.
-According to our results, Monkey is most vulnerable to this issue, with 4 regions revealing unresponsive UIs.
-Additionally, WCTester has one such region.
-One interesting finding is that Ape is actually also vulnerable to unresponsive UIs although the tool is capable of identifying such situations.
-While Ape proceeds to restart the app most of the times when the tool finds the app unresponsive, the tool would fail to do so occasionally.
-Thus, we regard the Ape's case as rooting from tool defects instead of special app needs.
+\item {\bf Unresponsive UIs} (``UI'') are found in 14\% (13 out of \numofcombswithissue{}) of regions.
+We find that some apps stop responding to UI actions after the advertisement banner is clicked, even though the apps' UI threads are not blocked.
+The issue is likely caused by the UI design defects in the Google AdMob SDK.
+The AUTs should be restarted as soon as possible to resume access to their functionalities.
+According to Table \ref{tbl:issue_type_dist}, Monkey is most vulnerable to such issues.
+One interesting finding is that Ape is actually also vulnerable to unresponsive UIs although the tool's implementation is capable of identifying such situations.
+However, while Ape proceeds to restart the app most of the times when Ape finds the app unresponsive, Ape fails to do so occasionally.